 The current global monetary system which is made up of many currencies and several international currencies causes a significant exchange rate fee.
 Every time we make a foreign transaction and make a currency exchange, we bear the fee.

 The current exchange rate system also causes exchange rates between currencies to fluctuate one to each other or unstable.
 This fluctuating exchange rate increases the risk, thereby increasing the exchange rate spreads and increasing investment risk between countries.
 All transactions and investments between countries in the world experience “fluctuation risk costs”.

 The total cost of exchange rates in the world reaches 400 billion dollars per year.
 While the costs of fluctuation risks no one has calculated.

 The nature of trading is “perfect reciprocity”; if someone sells, someone must buy; if there is a surplus there must be a deficit.
 It is not possible for all countries to be surplus or deficit all together.
 Meanwhile, all countries in the world that use international currencies and involve in the global trade definitely want a surplus.
 Because only that way they can get foreign exchange reserves organically.
 Here is the source of the problem.
 If all countries pursue a surplus and avoid a deficit, then naturally it will give birth to a “mass trade war”.

 The trade war between the US and China is only “the tip of the iceberg” of the mass phenomenon of a real mass trade war involving all countries in the world.
-The mass-scale and global trade war made countries in the world do anything to catch up to the surplus, avoid deficits, ignore efficiency, and give birth to the phenomenon of “race to the bottom”.
+The mass-scale and global trade war made countries in the world do anything to catch up to the surplus, avoid deficits, ignore efficiency, and give birth to the phenomenon of “race to the bottom” or trapped in the bottom”.
 This is detrimental to all countries in the world, without exception.

 6. Foreign debt trap